Quantum Phase Diagrams of Matter-Field Hamiltonians II: Wigner Function Analysis: Conclusions

 \section{Conclusions}

 In this paper, we show the results of the characteristics of the ground state for a single three-level atom interacting dipolarly with a two-mode electromagnetic field.
 The symmetries of the system allow for the division the quantum state space into subspaces which have a well-defined parity with respect to these symmetries, which in turn reduces the dimension of the space considered to calculate the ground state.
 We have used a fidelity criterion to determine the quantum phase transitions for the three three-level configurations.
 The phase diagram of the $\Lambda$-configuration has the richest structure, and we discuss this case in detail, although the same reasoning can be followed for the other two configurations.
 To this end, we calculate the Wigner function for each of the electromagnetic modes $\Omega_{13}$ and $\Omega_{23}$, and show, in a series of plots, the behaviour of these Wigner functions in the various regions of the parameter space, which supplies further evidence of the quantum phase transitions revealed by the fidelity criterion~\cite{cordero20}.
 One important result is the determination of the regions where the ground state of a single atom in the $\Lambda$-configuration shows negative values in the Wigner function, because in these regions the system exhibits a non-classical behaviour.
-Lastly, a finer classification is proposed for the continuous phase transitions.
+Through the use of the surface of maximum Bures distance, a finer classification is proposed for the continuous phase transitions.
+Lastly, the linear entropy for all the subsystems is calculated and, by comparing it with the behaviour of the Wigner function, we see that the entanglement between the substates responds to how the bulk of the ground state changes from a subset of the basis with a major contribution from one kind of photons, to a subset with a major contribution of the other one, and not to the state parity for large values of the coupling parameters.